To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast

 Potential flooding along Tingalpa Creek in Birkdale as a consequence of storm tide, appears to have limited affects on properties adjacent the creek apart from the Birkdale Golf Club, which would see its fairways heavily impacted.
 Also impacting the Golf Club fairways and surrounding acreage and bushland areas is overland flow, resulting from heavy rainfall events.
 Current mapping indicates that this type of flooding may impact a small number of homes and businesses along Birkdale Road and Collingwood Road.

-Landslide Hazard mapping indicates that Birkdale’s residential area has a very limited risk of landslide, with only a few properties showing a low landslide hazard.
+Landslide Hazard mapping indicates that Birkdale’s residential area has a limited risk of landslide, with only some properties showing a low landslide hazard.
 The Birkdale Landfill and the Judy Holt Sports Field adjoining Old Cleveland Road East have been identified as being a medium landslide hazard.

 Any structures built in this area would need to comply with the requirements of the Redland City Plan which, through the Landslide Hazard Overlay attempts to mitigate the impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
 It is important for engineers and geologists to evaluate slope stability and any landslide threat during development assessments so that effective and timely remedial measures can be implemented.

 Critical infrastructure at the time of a disaster event includes utilities such as power, water, sewerage, telecommunications, gas, and road and rail networks.
 Impacts of a disaster on these services may have far-reaching long-term effects for mainland communities.